 best impression material, and just how do you go about getting

 a paw impression from a cat?
-It was actually pretty easy
+It was actually pretty easy,

+the paws.
 I still didn't have a foundry, but I had the paws!

 My first foundry was a waste oil burner that I built myself.